Server data from the Official MCP Registry

 }From the project's GitHub README.

-A single thin MCP (Model Context Protocol) server that exposes two existing services as discoverable tools, so AI agents and MCP-compatible clients can find and use them through one connection:
+A single thin MCP (Model Context Protocol) server that exposes three existing services as discoverable tools, so AI agents and MCP-compatible clients can find and use them through one connection:

 generator_metadata is caller-attested